-After watching the China lockdown in practice, Alibaba has announced a $28.25 bn investment in cloud services.
+After watching the China lockdown in practice, Alibaba has announced a $28.25 bn An asset (usually money or work) provided to another in expectation of receiving a cash return or be... in cloud services.
 And on the earnings front, Halliburton stock fell on a worse-than-expected 12% revenue drop YoY.

 IBM income lost 35% on the year, EPS down 26%.
 Today’s expected reports include Coca Cola, Snapchat, Philip Morris, Netflix and Lockheed, with AT&T tomorrow, alongside PayPal, Tesla Boeing and Visa.